QuickDapp/QuickDapp-OLD/docs/environment-variables.md

 _Server-side_ environment variables are **only** available server-side and are **never** sent to the browser.
 Thus these variables can hold sensitive passwords, API keys and other information that browser clients are not meant to see.

-_Note: All client-side environment variables are automatically available to server-side code._
+_Note: All client-side environment variables are automatically available  server-side code._

 ## Overriding at runtime